DavidVentura/blog/blog/raw/mozilla-translate/POST.md

 Gaaaaaaaaah

-## CMake is the mind-killer

 Reading [marian-dev's CMakeLists.txt](https://github.com/marian-nmt/marian-dev/blob/master/CMakeLists.txt),
-there are a few options for {^BLAS|Basic Linear Algebra Subprograms} libraries, the default is `MKL`, Intel's optimized library for x86-64, which probably has the best performance, but I'd rather only have to deal with one library for both x86-64 and aarch64.
+there are a few supported matrix multiplication libraries; while the default is `MKL`, Intel's optimized library for x86-64, I'd rather use a single library on both x86-64 and aarch64.

 How to figure out why this library isn't being linked/found though?? well, the code that `ABORT`ed before looks like this: